hail-is/hail/docs/reference/HailExpressionLanguage.md

  - (bins + 1) breakpoints are generated from the range `(start to end by binsize)`
  - `binEdges` stores an array of bin cutoffs.
 Each bin is left-inclusive, right-exclusive except the last bin, which includes the maximum value.
 This means that if there are N total bins, there will be N + 1 elements in binEdges.
 For the invocation `hist(0, 3, 3)`, `binEdges` would be `[0, 1, 2, 3]` where the bins are `[0, 1)`, `[1, 2)`, `[2, 3]`.
  - `binFrequencies` stores the number of elements in the aggregable that fall in each bin.
 It contains one element for each bin.
- - Elements greater than the max bin or smaller than the min bin will be tracked separately by `nSmaller` and `nGreater`
+ - Elements greater than the max bin or less than the min bin will be tracked separately by `nLess` and `nGreater`

 **Examples:**